rettersoft/docs/src/pages/docs/operations/file-storage.md

 File Storage is an easy to use disk API that you can interact via RDK.

+- You cannot set more than 5 files in parallel.
+- You cannot get more than 10 files in parallel.
+- You cannot delete more than 5 files in parallel.

 ```typescript
 interface GetFile {
     filename: string